AmundsenJunior/yet-another-ckad-training-resource/Udemy-CKAD-Practice.md

     runAsUser: 1001
 ```

-Set user and capabilities at container level:
+Set user and capabilities at container level (this will override pod-level `securityContext`):
 ```yaml
 spec:
   containers: